top of page

 6. During counting, candidates may select an individual who is not a candidate to be present for counting and scrutinizing.

-7. Appeals, complaints, or conflict may be made to the Clubs Oversight Committee by way of emailing the Student Groups Administrator.
+7. Appeals, complaints, or conflict may be made to the associations Oversight Committee by way of emailing the Student Groups Administrator.

 8. Timeline: